 - Remove from the refrigerator and allow to set at room temperature about 5 minutes.

 - Run a warm knife around the outside of the cheesecake before releasing sides of springfoam pan.

-- Leave the cheesecake on the bottom part of the springfoam pan for easy serving.
-(I did remove it to a cake plate with no trouble once thoroughly cooled, but this is a crumbly crust!)
+- Leave the cheesecake on the bottom part of the springform pan for easy serving.

 - In a small sauce pan over medium heat, add jelly and stir until melted, remove from heat.

 - Add raspberries to warm jelly and gently toss to coat.